 - Remember that on cooling the dal will become more thick.

-- While the dal is simmering and has begun to get thick, prepare the tempering.
+- While the dal is simmering and beginning to thicken, prepare the tempering.

 - Next add 1 teaspoon grated ginger.
-Also add 2 to 3 dry red chilies, 1 pinch of asafoetida (hing) along the powdered whole spices.
+Also add 2 to 3 dried red chilies, 1 pinch of asafoetida (hing) along the powdered whole spices.

-- Fry till they become aromatic.
+- Fry till they become fragrant.
 This takes a few seconds.
 Then pour this tempering in the dal.
 Mix well.

 - Stir and then add cumin powder and red chili powder.
 Mix well.

 - In the same pan take 1 tablespoon ghee or oil.
-Add 2 tablespoon of chopped or grated coconut (nariyal). fry till the coconut becomes light brown.
+Add 2 tablespoons chopped or grated coconut. fry till the coconut becomes light brown.

 - Add the fried coconut along with the ghee or oil to the dal.
 Mix well.

-- Serve cholar dal with luchi, bengali peas kachori and even steamed rice if you prefer.
+- Serve Cholar Dal with luchi, koraishutir kachori and even steamed rice if you prefer.

 Notes

-- If the cholar dal becomes thick after its pressure cooked, then add some water to thin it.
+- If the Cholar Dal becomes thick after its pressure cooked, then add some hot water to thin it.
 The consistency of the dal can always be adjusted by adding less or more water after its cooked.
-You can also slightly keep the consistency thin then what it is usually if you prefer.

-- Avoid asafoetida or hing to make a gluten free version of this dal.
+- Avoid asafoetida (hing) to make a gluten free version of this dal.

 Worked out well.
 Today going to make Radhavallabhi and repeat the cholar dal.